wphuhn/FHI-aims_Singularity/README.md

 near the beginning of the container build process, and after this step the build process will continue automatically until completion.

+Whenever possible, we pull packages from the repos of the container's OS.
+Nevertheless, certain Singularity recipes may use the `%files` section of the Singularity build system to pass files from the host OS to the container, e.g. a tarball containing the installation files for proprietary compilers.
+This requires that the user provide additional files as part of the build process.
+Please check the recipes for additional information.

 When the build process is finished, an `fhi-aims.simg` file containing a Singularity container with an up-to-date FHI-aims version will be present in the current working directory.